Stefannieuwenburg/Stefannieuwenburg/README.md

 Hi 👋 My name is Stefan Nieuwenburg
 ===================================

-Full-stack web Developer (Node.js, React.js, Ocacle.db, Sql, Outsystems)
+Full-stack Developer (Node.js, React.js, Ocacle.db, Sql, Outsystems)
 -----------------------------------------------------------

 Hi, I am full-stack Developer from the Netherlands.
 I am ready to take on a new job as a Developer.
 I am a strong analytical thinker, capable of learning new skills and technologies quickly and efficiently and strongly driven to improve myself and my skillset wherever possible.